-Yahoo Japan co-sponsors the TOUR de TOHOKU, a bicycle ride along the coastline affected by the Great East Japan Earthquake.
-The purpose is to support disaster reconstruction and preserve records of the disaster for the future.
+Yahoo Japan co-sponsors the TOUR de TOHOKU, a cycling route along the coastline affected by the Great East Japan Earthquake, with the Kahoku Shimpo Publishing Co.
+The purpose of this sponsorship is to support reconstruction and preserve the memory of the disaster.

-Yahoo Japan will continue to hold the TOUR de TOHOKU over the next ten years, as it hopes to grow the event into something that people from around the world interested in Tohoku's recovery can enjoy.
+Yahoo Japan will continue to support the TOUR de TOHOKU over the next ten years, as it hopes to grow the event into something that people around the world who are interested in Tohoku's recovery can come together and enjoy.
 A portion of the proceeds from the event will go towards reviving cycling tourism and maintaining cycling roads in the Tohoku region.

 Utilizing tablets to restore community bonds